-TIMBER WOLF[®] BAND MILL & RESAW BLADES
+TIMBER WOLF® BAND MILL & RESAW BLADES

-We produce low-tension, Swedish silicon steel and cobalt blades from 1- to 2 inches wide for many applications.
-We are the only company that mills and induction hardens the teeth in every blade we make.
-Our blades are used on everything from the smallest to the largest band mills and resaws.
+We produce low-tension, Swedish Silicon steel and cobalt blades from 1 1⁄4" to 2" wide for many applications.

+are the only company that mills and induction hardens the teeth in every blade we make.
+Our blades are used on everything from the smallest to the largest band mills and resaws throughout the world.